 salt and pepper to taste

-Heat the water in a soup pot, add the onion and sauté over medium high heat until translucent.
+Heat the water in a large soup pot, add the onion and sauté over medium high heat until translucent.
 Add the garlic and continue to sauté until both are golden.
 Add the potatoes, carrots, chickpeas, broth, water, and basil.
 Bring to a boil, cover, and reduce heat to simmer for approximately 15 minutes, or until the potatoes and carrots are tender.

 Turn off the heat.
 Stir in the escarole, until just wilted.
 Add the radicchio and parsley.